 Written by William Miles | May 30, 2022

 The question of whether you can trade mark a slogan is a good one to consider, and it’s particularly pertinent given that the EU Intellectual Property Office (“EUIPO”) has recently published a report on this very issue.
 The report, entitled ‘The Distinctive Character of Slogans’, seeks to clarify what is and isn’t registrable in the slogan world.
-But, before I come onto this, let me first explain why this might be a problem.
+But, before we come onto this, let’s first explain the problem faced when registering a slogan as a trade mark.

 It’s this second rule that often scuppers applications for slogans because they are often designed to be simple, easy to follow and recognisable, all of which can reduce their level of distinctiveness, ultimately leading to an application refusal.